About breast uplift surgery

 Your surgeon will make several cuts on your breasts.
 The exact number and position of the cuts will vary, depending on the technique your surgeon uses.

-Your surgeon will remove skin from around your areola and/or from under your breasts.
-They may then re-position your nipples and may reduce the size of your areola to suit the new shape.
+Your surgeon will remove skin from around your areola (the area around your nipple) and/or from under your breasts.
+Your breast will be reshaped into tighter cones.
+Your surgeon may then re-position your nipples and may reduce the size of your areola to suit the new shape.

 When the operation is complete, your surgeon will close the cuts with stitches.
 They may wrap your breasts in a special supportive dressing or use tape for support.

-Your nurse will give you advice about caring for healing wounds before you go home.
+Before you go home, your nurse will give you advice about caring for your wounds and what to do if you have problems.
 You’ll also get advice on how to care for your breasts, hygiene and showering.
 You’ll be given a date for a follow-up appointment.